amhiggin/DistributedFileSystem/README.md

 ### Directory Server
 The directory server is located at a known address of <b>http://127.0.0.1:5000/</b>.
 This server acts as a management application for the distributed filesystem.
 The directory server to maintains a record of the mappings of full client-side file names to enumerated file identifier mappings on the remote servers.

-Amongst other responsibilities, it
+Amongst other responsibilities, it:
-* Provides a registration mechanism for
+* Provides a registration mechanism for -
   * Client applications, at URL handle <b>http://127.0.0.1:5000/register_client</b>
   * File servers, at URL handle <b>http://127.0.0.1:5000/register_fileserver</b>.